cskonopka/TwilioIoT/Blog/03 - Saying Happy Birthday to my Grandma with #TwilioIoT/README.md

 ### Creating the Text-to-Speech TwiML with Amazon Polly

 I wanted to create a Text-to-Speech message using [TwiML](https://www.twilio.com/docs/glossary/what-is-twilio-markup-language-twiml).
-TwiML is the XML-based Twilio Markup Language used to help build voice and SMS applications.
+TwiML, or the Twilio Markup Language, is an XML based language which instructs Twilio on how to handle various events such as incoming and outgoing calls, SMS messages and MMS messages.
+When building a Twilio application you will use TwiML when communicating your desired actions to Twilio.
 A [TwiML Bin](https://www.twilio.com/console/runtime/twiml-bins) is a way to prototype an interaction with TwiML without having to create and host a web server yourself.
 To do this I used the TwiML [<Say>](https://www.twilio.com/docs/voice/twiml/say) verb to create a message that will be verbalized when my grandma answers the phone call.
 And to make it more realistic I used the [voice attribute](https://www.twilio.com/docs/voice/twiml/say#voice) to select a [Amazon Polly](https://www.twilio.com/docs/voice/twiml/say/text-speech#amazon-polly) voice to sound more lifelike.